-Sometimes, a quick trip to Berlin isn’t enough, so you decide to revisit the city for a longer stay.
-Maybe you even decide to relocate there on a more permanent basis, like so many expats are doing these days (Brexit, anyone?), either for work or just for personal reasons: this is the time when you should consider getting German citizenship.
+Sometimes, a quick trip to Berlin is not enough, so you decide to revisit the city for a longer stay.
+Maybe you decide to relocate there on a more permanent basis, like so many expats are doing these days (Brexit, anyone?), Or for work or just for personal reasons: this is the time when you should consider getting German citizenship .

-Realising that this place is your new home and you can’t imagine ever living somewhere else, sometimes just comes as a natural next step.
-From our offices in Berlin we have seen so many people coming to the city “for an internship”, or for a “summer experience” and never leaving again.
+Realizing that this place is in your life and you can not imagine living somewhere else, sometimes just coming in as a natural next step.
+From our offices in Berlin we have so many people coming to the city for an internship, or for a summer experience and never leaving again.
 We get it, Berlin is a great place, full of amazing opportunities for both students and young professionals.
-So, what do you need to do to make the country you live in, your permanent home?
-For people that are studying or working in Germany and want to feel fully integrated into German society, getting citizenship status may make things easier, whether you opt for the hustle and bustle of cities like Munich and Berlin, or quieter countryside towns such as Cochem or Miltenberg.
+So, what do you need to do in your country ?
+For People That are studying or working in Germany and want to feel fully integrated into German society, getting citizenship status May make things Easier, whether you opt for the hustle and bustle of cities like Munich and Berlin, gold quieter countryside towns Such As Cochem gold Miltenberg.

 Getting German Citizenship

-If you have been a German resident for a certain period of time (the number of years can vary depending on your circumstances), then you may be eligible to apply for German citizenship.
-The standard amount of time you must have spent in the country under a limited permit is eight years before you can apply for citizenship.
+If you have been a German resident for a certain period of time, then you may be eligible to apply for German citizenship.
+The standard amount of time in the country is limited to eight years before you can apply for citizenship.

 Other criteria for applying for citizenship

 Not just anyone will be granted citizenship in Germany.
-There are certain sets of criteria that you must first meet in order to be able to apply for German citizenship, beyond your length of living in the country prior to your application.
+There are certain sets of criteria that you must first meet in your country.
 These are:

-- Clean criminal record – Your criminal record must be clear of any serious offences.
+- Clean criminal record – Your criminal record must be clear of any serious offense.

 - Financially stable – You must be able to completely support yourself financially and prove that this is the case.

-- Pass the naturalisation test – Anyone applying for German citizenship must take a naturalisation test which is written in German.
-The test consists of questions concerning the history, laws, and people of Germany.
+- Pass the naturalization test – Anyone applying for German citizenship must take a naturalization test which is written in German.
+The test consists of questions about the history, laws, and people of Germany.
 To pass, you must answer at least 17 out of 33 questions correctly.

-With understanding the German language being an important part of being granted citizenship, the 8-year period may be reduced to 7 years of prior residency if you complete a German language integration course.
+With understanding the German language being an important part of being a citizen, the 8-year period can be reduced to 7 years of prior to residency if you complete a German language integration course .

-It should be noted that certain residents will not need to take the naturalisation test in order to become an official citizen.
+It should be noted that some residents will not need to take the test of citizenship.
 These include anyone under the age of 16 and graduates of German universities in certain subjects, such as law or social sciences.

 Do you need to renounce your current citizenship?

-For people from outside of the EU, gaining citizenship in Germany will mean renouncing your current citizenship, as long as your native country allows for this and you are able to complete the process.
-Any EU citizen may keep their original citizenship and hold dual citizenship with that and Germany.
+For people from outside the EU, gaining citizenship in Germany will help you to improve your citizenship .
+Any EU citizen can keep their original citizenship and hold dual citizenship with that and Germany.

 What if you marry a German citizen?

 If you live with your German spouse in Germany, then the process of gaining citizenship can be sped up.
-In order to apply for German citizenship in this way, you must have lived in Germany with your spouse for at least three years and have been married or in another form of legal partnership for at least two of those years.
+You must have lived in Germany with your spouse for at least three years and you must be married or at least in one of these two years.

-Even so, you will still need to meet certain requirements asked of anyone seeking German citizenship, such as a criminal record clear of serious charges and a good understanding of the German language.
+Even so, you will still need to meet certain requirements of German citizenship, such as a criminal record and a good understanding of German language.

 Citizenship through birth or descent

-If one or both of your biological parents is or was a German citizen when you were born, then you will already be considered a natural citizen of the country, regardless of where you were born.
-Generally, the child will become a citizen of both of their parents’ countries until the age of 18, at which point they may choose between their multiple nationalities.
+If one or both of your biological parents is a German citizen when you were born, then you will be considered a natural citizen of the country, regardless of where you were born.
+Generally, the child will become a citizen of their parents’ countries until the age of 18, at which point they may choose between their multiple nationalities.
 This decision must be made within 5 years of the child turning 18.

-Babies born in Germany after 1st January 2000 to parents who aren’t citizens may be considered of German nationality depending on how long their parents have been residents of the country.
-If either one of the parents have been permanent residents of Germany for at least 8 years, then their child can automatically be a citizen.
+Babies born in Germany after 1st January 2000 to parents who are not citizens of their country of origin.
+If one of the parents has been a permanent resident of Germany for at least 8 years, then their child can automatically be a citizen.

 How to apply for German citizenship

 You can apply for German citizenship by acquiring an application form from your local immigration office, the town council, or a similar authority.
-Adults can submit your application yourself, but anyone under the age of 16 will need a parent or legal representative to submit their application on their behalf.
+Adults can submit your application yourself, but anyone under the age of 16 will need to submit your application.

 Getting permanent residency in Germany

-If you want to live in Germany on a permanent basis without the longer wait and more boxes to tick, then you may be able to apply for permanent residency instead.
-To do this, you will still need to meet similar requirements as above, including an understanding of the German language, no criminal record, and the ability to support yourself financially.
+If you want to live in Germany, we can not wait for a permanent resident instead.
+To do this, you will still need to meet the requirements of the German language, no criminal record, and the ability to support yourself financially.

-There are two main options for gaining permanent residency in Germany: Permanent EC Residence or a Settlement Permit.
+There are two main options for permanent gaining residency in Germany: Permanent EC Residence or Settlement Permit.

 Photo credits: Sam Howzit